seyeonjerred/Other-Projects/README.md

 # OtherProjects

-Collection of other smaller projects such as BMI Calculator and Automated Data Cleaning
+Collection of smaller projects such as BMI Calculator and Automated Data Cleaning